 Kanopi House (US$600-1000 all-inclusive) is the latest addition to Port Antonio’s high-end market.
 Four self-contained wooden cottages stand on stilts along the jungle-covered slope rising from the eastern bank of the Blue Lagoon.
 For a Medicine Man rush or even a spoiled-Tarzan kind of feel, there’s no place like Kanopi, and it’s the only accommodation option that actually sits on the lagoon.
 The most tasteful and simple decor adorns the cottages’ exposed wood interiors.

-Norse Hill (US$3,500/$4,000 weekly low/high season) was built by Iris and Reidar Johanssen as their winter home.
-The Johanssens lived amazing lives, jumping across the globe before their time in Hong Kong during the 1930s.
+Norse Hill (US$6,690/$8190 weekly low/high season, US$1050/1250 daily low/high) was built by Iris and Reidar Johanssen as their winter home.
+The Johanssens lived amazing lives, jumping across the globe from their home in Hong Kong in the 1930s.
 The Norwegian-style chalet is accordingly grand and filled with art and antiques from China.
-Norse Hill is a steadfast, gorgeous, stately structure, with an industrial-size kitchen, three bedrooms, and a loving and dedicated staff.
+Norse Hill is a steadfast, gorgeous, stately structure, with an industrial-size kitchen, three bedrooms and competent staff.

 The Fan (US$160-250) is a private villa in the hills above Drapers with a breathtaking view of Dolphin Bay, Trident Castle, and Blue Mountain Peak.
 The villa rents two guest apartments.
 The grand suite, located on the top level, has a king bed, a large living room, kitchen, and balcony.
 The junior suite, on the ground level, has a king bed and up to three single beds.
 Excellent meals are prepared to order at an additional cost by the housekeeper, who should be tipped equivalent to 10 percent of the rental cost for your stay, as is the norm for villas.